 During fatty acid metabolism, acetyl CoA is formed.
-In presence of carbohydrates, acetyl CoA gets oxidized in the TCA cycle.
-In cases of starvation and diabetes mellitus, the acetyl CoA molecules take alternate route forming ketone bodies.
+In the presence of carbohydrates, acetyl CoA gets oxidized in the TCA cycle.
+In the cases of starvation and diabetes mellitus, the acetyl CoA molecules take an alternate route forming ketone bodies.

 Ketone Body Synthesis

 Ketogenesis, the biochemical process in which organisms produces the ketone bodies through the breakdown of the fatty acids and the ketogenic amino acids, with an aim of supplying energy to certain organs in the body.